ElMassimo/vite_ruby/README.md

 In production, Vite [bundles your code][bundling] with tree-shaking, lazy-loading, and common chunk splitting out of the box, to achieve optimal loading performance.

+It also provides great defaults, and is easier to configure than similar tools like webpack.

 ## Features ⚡️

 - 💡 Instant server start